Yakupovildar/ArbitrageBot/replit.md

 ## Overview

-**Version 0.0.1** - The MOEX Arbitrage Bot is a production-ready Telegram-based system for identifying arbitrage opportunities between stocks and futures on the Moscow Exchange (MOEX).
-It features real-time monitoring, intelligent signal delivery with subscription-based limits (50 free signals, unlimited premium for 10 USDT/month), persistent user settings, and a comprehensive database of 63+ trading pairs organized into sectors including "🎯 Рекомендованные".
-The bot automatically manages data sources, validates trading pairs daily, and provides accurate spread calculations with proper futures price conversions.
-All major technical issues have been resolved, making it ready for deployment on hosting platforms for 24/7 operation.
+**Version 0.0.2** - The MOEX Arbitrage Bot is a production-ready Telegram-based system for identifying arbitrage opportunities between stocks and futures on the Moscow Exchange (MOEX).
+It features real-time monitoring, intelligent signal delivery with subscription-based limits (50 free signals, unlimited premium for 10 USDT/month), persistent user settings, and a curated database of 33 validated trading pairs with accurate spread calculations.
+The bot automatically manages data sources, validates trading pairs daily, and provides precise spread calculations with properly calibrated futures price conversion coefficients.
+All critical issues have been resolved, making it ready for deployment on hosting platforms for 24/7 operation.

-## Recent Changes (v0.0.1)
+## Recent Changes (v0.0.2)

-- **Extended Validation**: Expanded from 8 to 22 trading pairs with 20 working correctly
+- **Critical Fixes**: Corrected futures price conversion coefficients for accurate spread calculations
-- **Complete Pair Integration**: Added all pairs from user's attached file (63+ instruments)
+- **Cleaned Configuration**: Removed 23 non-existent tickers, keeping only 33 working pairs
-- **Version Control**: Implemented versioning system starting with v0.0.1
+- **Accurate Spreads**: Fixed multipliers for Z5 contracts (AFKS: 0.1, AKRN: 600, PHOR: 100, etc.)
-- **Production Ready**: All critical bugs fixed, ready for hosting deployment
+- **Production Ready**: All spreads now calculate correctly with proper price ratios
-- **NLMK/NVTK Pairs**: Temporarily disabled (futures tickers not found on MOEX)
+- **Version Control**: Automatic versioning system with complete change tracking

 ## Versioning System